sayrzs/order/README.md

 2. Use `/send-panel` to create ticket panels in your chosen channels
 3. Configure additional settings as needed using admin commands
 4. Staff can use ticket management commands in created tickets
+5. Monitor performance using `/stats` command

 ## Requirements

 - Node.js 16.9.0 or higher
 - Discord.js v14
+- Canvas (for statistics graphs)
-- A Discord bot token with appropriate intents:
+- A Discord bot token with the following intents:
   - GUILDS
   - GUILD_MESSAGES
   - MESSAGE_CONTENT
   - GUILD_MEMBERS

+## Features by Role

+### Admin
+- Full access to all commands
+- Configure bot settings
+- Manage ticket panels
+- View all statistics
+- Override any restrictions

+### Staff
+- Create and manage tickets
+- View assigned ticket statistics
+- Generate transcripts
+- Add/remove users
+- Close/reopen tickets

+### Users
+- Create tickets through panels
+- View their ticket history
+- Add messages to their tickets
+- Close their own tickets (if enabled)

 ## Support

-For support, please create an issue in the repository or contact the maintainers.
+For support, feature requests, or bug reports, please create an issue in the repository or contact the maintainers.